School of Science & Engineering

 - Problem Seminar

-For the B.A. degree, there will be 30 hours of coursework with additional courses in mathematics.
+For the BA degree, there are 30 hours of required coursework with additional courses in mathematics.
 These are chosen to complement the student’s mathematics interests and objectives through consultation with the student’s department advisor.
-View the courses required for the Mathematics, B.A.
-For the B.S. degree, there will be 47 hours of coursework that includes courses in physics, chemistry, and programming and prepares students for graduate-level study.
-View the courses required for the Mathematics, B.S.
+View the courses required for the BA in Mathematics.
+For the BS degree, there are 47 hours of required coursework, including courses in physics, chemistry, and programming, and prepares students for graduate-level study.
+View the courses required for the BS in Mathematics.

 Mathematics Student Research

 The Anderson University Department of Mathematics offers a unique, hands-on research experience.
 Undergraduate students work alongside faculty to conduct original research in mathematics.
-This exciting research into new mathematics is presented in a variety of venues.
-These have included poster sessions and invited talks at other universities.
+This exciting research into new mathematics is presented in a variety of venues, and has included poster sessions and invited talks at other universities.
 Opportunities such as these advance our knowledge about God’s creation and develop skills that are essential for students furthering their studies at the graduate level.

 Here are samples of the projects that are currently underway: